Multi-scale Laplacian community detection in heterogeneous networks

-In general, detecting mesoscale structures (i.e., communities) in networks has become a fundamental problem --and still a matter of debate \cite{Fortunato2022}-- in network science, where many different methods have been proposed and classified according to their performance \cite{LFComm}.
-Yet the problem lacks of an holistic perspective, providing a unified interpretation, and capable of setting the limitations of the different methods.
-This is due to the fact that the definition of community in general is strictly connected to the process on the network for which we want to find the optimal partition \cite{Rosvall2014}.
-Moreover, the proper identification of local communities represents a fundamental open problem when it is tackled through usual community detection methods \cite{Fortunato2022}.
-In a nutshell, identifying basic structural and dynamic communities in a rigorous and universal way raises a general problem of definition that still needs to be resolved.
+Detecting mesoscale structures (i.e., communities) in networks has become a fundamental problem --and still a matter of debate \cite{Fortunato2022}-- in network science, where many different methods have been proposed and classified according to their performance \cite{LFComm}.
+However, the problem lacks a holistic perspective, i.e., a unified theoretical framework capable of setting the limitations of the different methods. \pv{For instance, modularity has been demonstrated to be a linear approximation of Markov stability \cite{Lambiotte2014}.
+Besides, community detection algorithms based on quality functions strongly depend on the null models they must consider to meaningfully quantify their statistical significance \cite{Lambiotte2014, Expert2011}.
+Another crucial problem is that} the definition of a community in general is strictly connected \pv{to functional properties and, thus,} to the process on the network for which we want to find the optimal partition \cite{Rosvall2014}.
+Moreover, the proper identification of local communities represents a fundamental open problem when tackled through usual community detection methods \cite{Fortunato2022}.
+In a nutshell, identifying basic structural and dynamic \pv{(functional)} communities disentangling the arboreal architecture of a complex network \pv{without any topological null-model assumption,} raises a general problem of definition that still needs to be resolved.

-In all cases, tackling the root of the problem requires to take into account the evolution of the inter-node communication throughout multiple scales.
-In classical statistical physics, the Renormalization Group (RG) --one of the most important concept and tool in theoretical physics of the second half of the 20th-century \cite{Fisher1974,Wilson1974,Amit,Kardar}-- allows for connecting extremely varied spatio-temporal scales of translationally invariant physical systems embedded in a homogeneous (typically Euclidean) space.
+In all cases, tackling the root of the problem requires \pv{considering} the evolution of inter-node communication throughout multiple scales.
+In classical statistical physics, the Renormalization Group (RG) --one of the most important concepts and tools in theoretical physics of the second half of the 20th century \cite{Fisher1974,Wilson1974,Amit,Kardar}-- allows for connecting extremely varied spatiotemporal scales of translationally invariant physical systems embedded in a homogeneous (typically Euclidean) space.
 Recently, a natural extension of this concept to heterogeneous networked spaces, the Laplacian Renormalization Group (LRG), grounding on inherent information dynamics, has been introduced.
 It consequently appears as the natural framework to define and detect complex network mesoscales and structures \cite{LRG}.
-As teh theory of LRG acts as a 'zoom lens' for heterogeneous structures, it allows us for scrutinizing all the possible diffusion paths at different --and arbitrary-- network resolution scales.
+As the theory of LRG acts as a 'zoom lens' for heterogeneous structures, \pv{tightly coupling temporal and spatial scales by means of the network Laplacian,} it allows us \pv{to scrutinize} all the possible diffusion paths at different --and arbitrary-- network resolution scales.